Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

 \citet{Vegetti2014} analyse the following $11$ SLACS lenses: SLACS0252+0039, SLACS0737+3216, SLACS0956+5100, SLACS0959+4416, SLACS1023+4230, SLACS1205+4910, SLACS1430+4105, SLACS1627-0053, SLACS2238-0754, SLACS2300+0022.
 They report no DM substructure detection for every system.
 All of these lenses are in our SLACS sample except SLACSJ0959+4416, which we removed due to a poor lens light subtraction.
-Our highest $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO}$ value for a lens in common with the this sample (omitting SLACS0946+1006) is SLACS0956+5100 with a value of $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} = 26.08$.
-We infer $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} > 10$ for one more shared lens, SLACS1430+4105.
-To claim a DM subhalo detection, \citet{Vegetti2014} require that the Bayesian evidence increase by 50.
-Therefore, for all lenses in common we are in agreement.
-SLACS0956+5100 and SLACS1430+4105 are also both in category FP-PL, meaning that assuming a more complex mass model led us to disfavour a DM subhalo, in agreement with \citet{Vegetti2014}.
+Our highest $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source}$ value for a lens in common with this sample (omitting SLACS0946+1006) is SLACS0956+5100 with a value of $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} = 23.35$.
+We infer $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} > 10$ for one more shared lens, SLACS1430+4105.
+To claim a DM subhalo detection, \citet{Vegetti2014} require that the Bayesian evidence increases by 50.
+Therefore, for all $10$ overlapping lenses we are in agreement.

 \citet{Ritondale2019a} analyse 17 lenses from the BELLS-GALLERY sample, of which 16 are shared with our sample (we removed a system with two lens galaxies).
 In 3 lenses they find that the addition of a subhalo in the lens model increases the Bayesian evidence by more than $100$; BELLS0742+3341, BELLS0755+3445 and BELLS1110+3649.
-For these three lenses we infer $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO}$ values of $3.41$, $1262.87$ and $17.15$ respectively.
+For these three lenses we infer $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source}$ values of $-3.59$, $1268.78$ and $12.65$ respectively.
 We attribute BELLS0755+3445 as a catastrophic failure and \citet{Ritondale2019a} specifically discuss this as a lens with an inaccurate mass model that causes a spurious DM subhalo inference.
-We find $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} > 100.0$ in three more lenses which we class as catastrophic failures, BELLS0918+5104, BELLS0029+2544 and BELLS0201+32284, which are not mentioned specifically by \citet{Ritondale2019a}.
-In the category A lens BELLS1226+5457 we infer $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} = 114.44$, which is reported below 100 in \citet{Ritondale2019a}.
+We find $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} > 100.0$ in three more lenses which we class as catastrophic failures, BELLS0918+5104, BELLS0029+2544 and BELLS0201+32284, which are not mentioned specifically by \citet{Ritondale2019a}.
+In the lens BELLS1226+5457 we infer $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} = 105.90$, which is reported below 100 in \citet{Ritondale2019a}.